danielfbm/danielfbm.github.io/content/post/kustomize-tekton-task.md

 ## More patching

-Make sure all `kustomization.yaml` files are setup correctly, and try running `kustomize build overlays`.
+Make sure all `kustomization.yaml` files are set up correctly and try running `kustomize build overlays`.
 You should see the `params`, `workspaces` and `params` added.

-*But wait!*, we still need to connect the dots.
+*But wait!* we still need to connect the dots.
 Without modifying the imported tasks this would still not work.

-For the `golangci-lint` it is necessary to save the result to a file as given in the parameter `$(params.report-file)`, and change default format for the `$(params.format)` parameter to `golangci-lint`:
+For the `golangci-lint` task, it is necessary to save the result to a file as given in the parameter `$(params.report-file)`, and change the default format for the `$(params.format)` parameter to `golangci-lint`:

 ### golangci-lint